MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/contoso-info-protect.md

 - Apps are allowed and the actions they can take with your organization data are defined by app protection policies.
 - PCs and mobile devices must be compliant.
-- Exchange Online uses Office 365 message encryption for Exchange Online.
+- Exchange Online uses Office 365 message encryption (OME) for Exchange Online.
 - SharePoint uses app enforced restrictions.
 - SharePoint uses access control policies for browser-only access and to block access for unmanaged devices.